-Eligibility and criteria: A student selected by the Alumni Association based on the following criteria:
+Eligibility and criteria: A student selected by the Alumni Association based on the following criteria.

 - a.
-One student from each department having an outstanding academic record, character, and other qualities, who can serve as a model to others. - b.
-A student whose outstanding performance in sports or the arts, etc., internationally or domestically, brings distinction to Meiji University and serves as a model to others. - c.
-A student who has made a major contribution to society in ways other than the above, or who has excelled through hard work in the face of adversity, and whose character can serve as a model to others.
+One student from each department who serves as a model to others.
+The student has an outstanding academic record, character, and other qualities. - b.
+A student whose outstanding performance in sports or the arts, etc., brings distinction to Meiji University and serves as a model to others, either internationally or domestically. - c.
+A student who has made a significant contribution to society in other ways than the above, or who has excelled through hard work in the face of adversity, and whose character can serve as a model to others.